-- 6.46.
-The provision of suitable car parking close to facilities and to meet a range of users (e.g. short and long-term visitors) is essential to support the needs of our businesses, residents and visitors.
+- disabilities, parents and child parking spaces and short and long-term visitors is essential to support the needs of our businesses, residents and visitors.
+While planning applications for temporary car parks will be assessed in the light of all relevant factors, there will be a presumption against such development where it is considered unnecessary and is not linked to firm proposals for the development of the site. - Planning permission for a temporary car park, if granted, will be subject to a time limit of 1 year.
 The loss of car parking may therefore have economic impacts such as the effect on the viability or vitality of our town centre or result in circumstances where displaced parking would be detrimental to highway and pedestrian safety.
 Similarly, the loss of areas currently used for servicing may affect the viability of businesses or result in highway safety issues.
-Where an application involves the loss of town centre car parking or servicing it must be demonstrated that sufficient parking and servicing remain. - 6.47.
-In providing these facilities, consideration should be given to the impact such developments can have visually and environmentally, as well as ensuring safety for all highways users. - 6.48.
+Where an application involves the loss of town centre car parking or servicing it must be demonstrated that sufficient parking and servicing remain.

+- 6.50.
+In providing these facilities, consideration should be given to the impact such developments can have visually and environmentally, as well as ensuring safety for all highways users. - 6.51.
 With the advancement of technology, it is likely that there will be more electric vehicles on the road over the plan period.
 To assist, electric car charging points should be provided in car parks which are generally open to the public and at key destinations e.g. town centre car parks, supermarkets or cinemas.
 There will also be a requirement at some facilities, especially those based on tourism, to provide coach parking and as such this is reflected within the current published parking standards.

-Draft Policy TR03 - Provision of Park and Ride and Park and Share car parks
+Policy TR03 - Provision of Park and Ride and Park and Share car parks